-Due to the popular response of the recent
+Due to the popular response of the

 Winter Solstice Premiere Tea and Poetry night

-we'd like to announce our
+we'd like to invite you to our next

 SPRING POETRY CELEBRATION